 We have also been running a café in Kathmandu (The Café with No Name) to bring sustainable income for the projects in the future.
-The café is a separate legal entity but was solely set up to fundraise for Our Sahsar.
+The café is a separate legal entity but was solely set up to fundraise for Our Sansar.
 The café has been a great platform for us to meet new volunteers and donors and to raise awareness about Our Sansar and also about the situation of street children in Nepal.
 Many visitors to the café donated clothes, stationery, toiletries and sports equipment for our boys - thus saving us a lot of money.
 The cafe has also provided work experience to our older boys from the children's home during their school holidays and they loved it.
+Unfortunately now due to the coronavirus the café has been mainly closed but we are hoping to reopen at the end of 2020, depending on the situation then.